cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/cluster/zookeeper.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Data replication
-* Started by Yahoo
 * Ensemble is a group of ZooKeeper servers to use replication to achieve high availability and performance
 * Odd number of servers due to simple majority voting
 * Single (Standalone) installation is not for a production model
 * Leader election
-* Configuration
+* Configuration, Name Service, Group Membership
-* No Locking, wait-free for fault tolerance, performance (compared to Chubby)
+* Wait-free for fault tolerance, performance (compared to Chubby)
+* Started by Yahoo

 Chubby is a locking service with strong synchronization guarantees.